Vendor Management

 Approval Profile |

-The approval form that the VPAM administrator completes before granting approval to a Vendor Rep. Read the Approval section of the Settings document for System Admins for more information. |
+The approval form that the VPAM administrator completes before granting approval to a Vendor Rep. Read the Approval and Approval Profiles documentation for more information. |

 The Access Expire rule is always available for editing.
 Consider the following Access Expire rules: